 Skip to main content

-Free Metal Tile Roof vs Shingles Cost Calculator: Estimate Costs & Materials
+Metal Tile Roof vs Shingles Cost Calculator

 A metal tile roof mimics the classic look of Spanish clay or Mediterranean concrete tiles, but at a fraction of the weight, making it possible to install on homes framed for standard shingles.
 Use this calculator to compare the metal tile roof cost vs shingles to see if the aesthetic upgrade fits your project budget.